JackRowntree/CFTask/README.md

 * The ETL and API containers have mounted volumes for development

 ### ETL
-The ETL container simply takes the csv files, does some simple joins/aggregation, and loads to the postgres db.
+The ETL container simply takes the csv files, does some simple joins/aggregation (effectively first trade per person), and loads to the postgres db.

 ### API
 The API container spins up a minimal flask-restful API with one endpoint to expose the data as outlined.